MicrosoftDocs/security/zero-trust/apply-zero-trust-copilots-overview.md

   - zerotrust-azure
 ---

-# Apply the principles of Zero Trust to Microsoft’s Copilots
+# Apply the principles of Zero Trust to Microsoft Copilots

 This series of articles helps you apply the [principles of Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) to Microsoft’s Copilots.
 Zero Trust is a security strategy.
 It is not a product or a service, but an approach in designing and implementing the following set of security principles: